thm-projects/arsnova-flashcards/README.md

 2. Make sure that you've added a [SSH key](https://git.thm.de/profile/keys)
 3. Clone the remote repository `git clone git@git.thm.de:arsnova/flashcards.git`
 4. Install the npm package dependencies inside the local repository **"flashcards folder"** `meteor npm install`
-5. Set your initial admin user in `settings.json` or `settings_test.json`
+5. Set your initial admin user in `settings.json` or `settings_test.json` (cas account)

 ### Settings
-Change the admin in `settings.json` or `settings_test.json` according to your needs
+Change `settings.json` or `settings_test.json` according to your needs

 > Warning: Never publish your settings file!

 ## Starting the app
-Use one of the following commands inside the repository (flashcards folder), to start arsnova.cards on localhost,:
+Use one of the following commands inside the repository (flashcards folder), to start arsnova.cards on localhost:

 - For development:
   - `meteor --settings settings_test.json`